pola2555/Machine-learning-project/readme.txt

-this is a machine-learning project
+this is a machine-learning proj